 Climate and Winds

 The Nisqually River GRP planning area falls within the South Puget Sound region of Washington, reaching up to the Cascade foothills at the base of Mt.
 Rainier.
-The lower reaches of the Nisqually River are influenced by south Puget Sound’s maritime climate with cool summers and mild winters, and the area is protected from strong south-southwest winds associated with winter storms by the Olympic and Cascade mountain ranges.
+The lower reaches of the Nisqually River are influenced by south Puget Sound’s maritime climate with cool summers and mild winters, and the area is protected from strong south-southwest winds associated with winter storms by the Olympic and Cascade mountain ranges (USFWS).
 Annual precipitation averages around 50 inches in the lower portions of the Nisqually.
 Snowfall varies along the river, with this GRP’s planning area receiving infrequent snow due to its lower altitude in comparison to the upper Nisqually.
 Mean high temperatures in the winter can range from mid to upper 40s (F) with low temperatures ranging from low to upper 30s (F).
 Summer mean high temperatures are usually in the mid to upper 70s (F) with low temperatures in the upper 40s to low 50s (F) (NOAA).

 Open to read more

 Prevailing winds in the area are generally from the south year round, based on historical averages from nearby Gray Army Airfield at JBLM (WRCC).
 Average wind speed at the airport is 6.4 mph.
 The lightest winds are usually experienced in September at 5.6 mph average.
 Winds are typically strongest in March with average wind speeds of 7.5 mph (WRCC).